 Conceptually IPv6 is similar to IPv4, but when it came to implementing it, I quickly realized that I left my comfort zone of IPv4.
 While IPv6 is not necessarily radically different, there are enough differences to make one feel uneasy about the proper way to implement it.
 I have stumbled my way through the process by reading several articles, blogs, forums, etc., but I am now comfortable enough to have a functioning IPv6 network.

-In this how-to, I will be configuring IPv6 for Comcast Xfinity since that is my Internet service provider.
-If you have another service provider your configuration may vary especially when it comes to configuring your WAN interface.
+In this how-to, I will be configuring IPv6 in OPNsense using Comcast Xfinity as an example since that is my Internet service provider.
+If you have another service provider, your configuration may vary especially when it comes to configuring your WAN interface.
 Also keep in mind that there are other ways you may create your IPv6 network – SLAAC vs DHCPv6, for example.